jamesplease/bestfetch/README.md

 Remove all responses from the cache.

-##### `responseCache.configureCacheCheck( fn )`
+##### `responseCache.useCachedResponse( fn )`

 By default, fetch-dedupe caches responses indefinitely.
 You can customize this behavior using this method.

 This method accepts a single argument, `fn,` which is a function. `fn` will be called any time that a request is made that has a cached response.
-It receives two arguments: `cachedResponse, timestamp`.
+It's called with a single argument, `cacheObject`, an object with the following properties:

+- `res`: The cached response object.
+- `createdAt`: A timestamp (in milliseconds) when the value was added to the cache.
+- `lastAccessedAt`: A timestamp (in milliseconds) when the value was last read from the cache.
+- `accessCount`: An integer representing the number of times that the value has been read from the cache.

 Return `true` to use the cached response, or `false` to remove the value from the cache and make a network request instead.

-For instance, to invalidate cached responses after 10 seconds:
+For instance, to invalidate cached responses that are more than 10 minutes old:

 ```js
 import { responseCache } from 'fetch-dedupe';